Same-sex marriage in Andorra: Passage of legislation in 2022

 MP Carles Enseñat Reig welcomed the vote, saying, "It is a law of a modern country that ensures the free development of citizenship and bases its success on the most primordial organizational nucleus — the family — with all its diversity".
 The law provides same-sex couples with all the legal rights, benefits and responsibilities of marriage, including the right of lesbian couples to access artificial insemination.
 Marriage officers are not able to refuse to preside over a civil marriage, except if they have notified the civil registry, at which point another marriage officer would solemnize the marriage.
 The law initially recognized two forms of marriage: casament civil and matrimoni canònic, which according to article 78 would have had the same legal effects.
 Nevertheless, the Social Democrats opposed the law because they viewed the two forms of marriage as discriminatory.
 The party proposed an amendment during the parliamentary discussion to change the wording for civil marriage to matrimoni civil, but it was defeated.
 The law made Andorra one of the last countries in Western Europe and the 34th in the world to legalise same-sex marriage.

 In October 2022, the Constitutional Court agreed to hear a case filed by the Social Democratic Party contesting the distinction between casament and matrimoni.
 In December, the court ruled that the use of two different terms for marriage was unconstitutional.
 It found the concept of differentiating and defining matrimoni canònic to be discriminatory, given that same-sex couples, as well as non-Catholic couples, would not be eligible for them, and thus annulled the section of the law that distinguished between the two terms.
 The government issued a statement that it would respect the court ruling, and announced it would study the ruling to determine if any further modifications to the law would be needed.
 On 30 January 2023, Parliament abolished the distinction between civil and religious marriages, so that all marriages would now be known as matrimoni.

 Article 77(2) (Title II, Chapter I, Section II) of the new Family Code reads:

 El matrimoni contret en forma civil té els mateixos requisits i efectes quan ambdós contraents siguin persones del mateix o de diferent sexe.

 (Civil marriage shall have the same requisites and effects regardless of whether the persons involved are of the same or different sex.)

+Statistics

+14 same-sex marriages were performed in Andorra in 2024, followed by 20 marriages in 2025.

 Public opinion

-According to a 2013 survey by the Institut d'Estudis Andorrans, 70% of Andorrans were in favour of same-sex marriage, 19% were against and 11% were undecided or had refused to answer.
+According to a 2013 survey by the Institute of Andorran Studies (Institut d'Estudis Andorrans), 70% of Andorrans were in favour of same-sex marriage, 19% were against and 11% were undecided or had refused to answer.